COVID Safety @ St. Paul’s

 - Our HVAC system has been updated to the highest filtration system it can handle;

-- Simple receptions may be held outdoors (this includes Sunday social hour following the service)
+- Simple receptions may be held indoors and outdoors (this includes Sunday social hour following the service)

 WHAT TO EXPECT IN CHURCH:

-- The pews are no longer roped off, but we still ask that you keep a minimum of 3 feet distance between family units.
+- Distancing – We continue to emphasize distancing during worship and we ask you to be considerate when choosing a seat.
 The balcony is available for seating, as well as distanced seating in Scott Hall;

 - Contact-less communion (bread only);